Co-theory of sorted profinite groups for PAC structures: Sorted groups and systems

 In accordance with Definition \ref{def:sorted_map1}, we introduce the following notion.

-\begin{definition} Assume that $(G_1,\bar{\CF})$ and $(G_2,\bar{\CF})$ are sorted profinite groups.
-A \emph{morphism of sorted profinite groups} $\pi: (G_1,\bar{\CF})\to(G_2,\bar{\CF})$ is a continuous epimorphism $\pi:G_1\to G_2$ such that for each $N\in\CN(G_2)$ we have $\CF(N)\subseteq\CF(\pi^{-1}[N])$. \end{definition}
+\begin{definition} Assume that $(G_1,\bar{\CF}_1)$ and $(G_2,\bar{\CF}_2)$ are sorted profinite groups.
+A \emph{morphism of sorted profinite groups} $\pi: (G_1,\bar{\CF}_1)\to(G_2,\bar{\CF}_2)$ is a continuous epimorphism $\pi:G_1\to G_2$ such that for each $N\in\CN(G_2)$ we have $\CF_2(N)\subseteq\CF_1(\pi^{-1}[N])$. \end{definition}

-Note that sorted profinite groups with morphisms of sorted profinite groups form a category.
-Now, we will define a functor taking regular extensions of small substructures of $\FC$ into morphisms of sorted profinite groups.
-We focus on the case of small definably closed substructures of $\FC$.
+Then, the family of sorted profinite groups with morphisms of sorted profinite groups forms a category.
+Note that being a sorted isomorphism as in Definition \ref{def:sorted_map1} corresponds to being an isomorphism of sorted profinite groups.
+Now, we will define a functor taking a category of regular extensions of small substructures of $\FC$ into the category of sorted profinite groups.
+For a small definably closed substructure $F$ of $\FC$, recall that for every $N\in\CN(\CG(F))$ (i.e. open normal subgroup): Define $\bar{\CF}(F):=\big(\CF_F(N)\big)_{N\in\CN(\CG(F))}$.